jacksonthall22/SAN-strings/README.md

 # SAN Strings

-This simple script generates all possible Standard Algebraic Notation (SAN) strings for chess moves, with some special logic to avoid listing SAN strings that will never actually occur.
+This simple script generates all 12,568 possible Standard Algebraic Notation (SAN) strings for chess moves, with some special logic to avoid listing SAN strings that can never actually occur for geometric reasons.

 If someone notices a mistake in my logic (some strings are generated that would never occur), please open an issue.